 - Wasabi: mix 2, 3 tsp of pure wasabi powder with water and leave for 10 mins for flavors to settle

-- 2, 3 red radishes thin sliced for garnishing
+- 2, 3 red radishes thinly sliced for garnishing

 - pickled ginger